Copenhagen Denmark

 Oh København

-I came with high expectations of Copenhagen.
-The expectation of the culture, people and food.
-Thanks to all the stories I have been hearing about it.
-I had a cousin who declared Copenhagen to be his favourite city in Europe; a friend who went for a study exchange and loved it here and a colleague who studied for her master’s and had the best time of her life.
-Everyone gave me a list of must-do, see and drink in Denmark.
+I came with high expectations of Copenhagen, including its culture, people, and food, thanks to all the stories I had heard about it.
+I had a cousin who declared Copenhagen to be his favourite city in Europe, a friend who went on a study exchange and loved it here, and a colleague who studied for her master’s and had the best time of her life.
+Everyone gave me a list of must-do, see, and drink in Denmark.

-The Little Mermaid statue that wasn’t easy to locate turned out to be disappointing.
+The Little Mermaid statue, which wasn’t easy to locate, was disappointing.
 It was only second to the ultimate European touristy gimmick, the Mannequin Piss statue in Brussels, Belgium.

 BFF Tattoo

-Another highlight of Denmark for me, other than being drunk every day, in the daytime, was getting a tattoo together with Jik.
-This time I got a Viking boat tattoo on my right ankle, while she got her dad’s signature on her left hand.
+Another highlight of Denmark for me, besides being drunk every day in the daytime, was getting a tattoo together with Jik.
+This time, I got a Viking boat tattoo on my right ankle while she got her dad’s signature on her left hand.

-I was truly disappointed that I couldn’t find one English bookstore in Copenhagen.
-I was also sad that I couldn’t visit the Institute of Happiness or meet Meik Wiking, a hero for me.
+I was genuinely bummed that I couldn’t find an English bookstore in Copenhagen – granted maybe I didn’t search enough.
+I was also sad that I couldn’t visit the Institute of Happiness or meet Meik Wiking, a hero to me.

-The only time I truly like Copenhagen was when I left the city.
+The only time I genuinely liked Copenhagen was when I left the city.

-One day, out of boredom, we went to the Grand Central Station which I loved and took the train to Odense.
-The fun started at the Grand Central Station where I got to satiate my obsession with foreign supermarkets.
-We also had a great time during the 2 hours train ride.
-We each bought so much food to be eaten on the train (Ekiben) thinking we are buying for all three of us.
+One day, out of boredom, we went to the Grand Central Station, which I loved, and took the train to Odense.
+The fun started at the Grand Central Station, where I got to satiate my obsession with foreign supermarkets.
+We also had a great time during the two-hour train ride.
+We each bought so much food to be eaten on the train (Ekiben), thinking we were buying for all three of us.

-Now, I am sitting in the airport with some time to kill before our flight to Amsterdam later.
-To be fair Copenhagen airport is pretty good.
+I am sitting in the airport with some time to kill before our flight to Amsterdam later.
+To be fair, Copenhagen Airport is pretty good.
 It has two bookstores where I got a copy of Meik Wilking’s latest book.
 I also caved in and parted ways with my last Euro to get Hoptimist, the happiness symbol in Danish culture.

 Farvel København, Aldrig Mere

-Denmark in Europe is what Vietnam in SEA is for me.
-I don’t feel for these countries as most do.
-And I guess it’s okay.
+For me, Denmark in Europe is what Vietnam in South East Asia is.
+I don’t feel the same about these countries as most do, and I guess it’s okay that we all like different places.

 Follow me on Instagram @KultureKween for more recent updates.